 Questions to be answered:

 1. Give an example of a claim of a fad diet that is truly bogus.
+For this question, fad diets are those that certainly aren't what you could stay on for the long term.

 2. How much exercise is really needed to keep the pounds off, especially as we age?